Kerbalnut/Sanitize-PDF/README.md

 So DPI will be set to 200 by default.
 If you wish to use 300, simply uncomment that line.
 To use 150 DPI instead, simply comment out the 200 line.

-## (Un)planned features:

-This script is intended to be a quick-n-dirty method to clean single PDFs before emailing them.
-The following is a list of some features that *could* be added later, but as it is now, this script is considered feature-complete ([v1.0](https://github.com/Kerbalnut/Sanitize-PDF/releases)). **Note:** Officially, new features and bugfixes will be handled using [GitHub's Issue tracker](https://github.com/Kerbalnut/Sanitize-PDF/issues).

 ## Thanks to:

 - Go to [Secruity.SE][1] and upvote that question for having such an awesome, accurate, functional answer in it.
 I basically copied and pasted their work verbatim.